 Supervising postgraduate research at all levels (from Honours to PhD) provides an important connection between the teaching and research components of academic life.
 Successful student supervision requires expertise in the process of supervision itself, as well as a sound knowledge of the student's field of research and a willingness to learn and develop alongside your candidate and others involved in the supervisory process (Denholm & Evans 2007).

-If you are new to supervising Postgraduate Research Degree Students at Flinders, you will need to participate in the Postgraduate Research Supervision Program.
+If you are new to supervising Higher Degree by Research Students at Flinders, you will need to participate in the Higher Degree by Research Supervision Program.
 The program is provided jointly by the Centre for Innovation in Learning and Teaching (CILT) and the Office of Graduate Research who also provide seminars and workshops for experienced supervisors.

 Key References / Resources